hugo-chan/discord-bot-info-alert/README.md

 last_val: -1
 last_update: 6858631217693065217
 ```
-Create `config.json` in the main directory, which will contain private/customoizable information needed and imported by the bot.
+Create `config.json` in the root directory, which will contain private/customizable information needed and imported by the bot.
 An example is shown below.

 ```
 {